IzzySoprano/Renavart/README.md

 - A user should be able to view Jones' fighting record
 - A user should have access to Jones' social links
 - The user should be able to access video content on all devices
+- The user shouls be able to subscribe to a newsletter

 # User Experience (UX)
 ## 1. Strategy